SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 **This section is partially equal to what is outlined in [RFC 0001](https://github.com/SAP/ui5-tooling/blob/rfc-type-ext/rfcs/0001-type-extensibility.md#generic-handling-of-extension).**

-Custom middleware implementations have similar characteristics than other possible "extensions" of the UI5 Build and Development Tooling.
+Custom middleware implementations have similar characteristics than other possible "extensions" of the UI5 Tooling.
 Examples for other extensions include "Shims" ([RFC 0002](https://github.com/SAP/ui5-tooling/blob/master/rfcs/0002-project-shims.md)), tasks
 ([RFC 0004](https://github.com/SAP/ui5-tooling/blob/master/rfcs/0004-simple-build-extensibility.md)), and translators.

 To separate "UI5 Projects" (i.e. things that represent UI5-artifacts for the browser) from tooling specific things